francoposa/francoposa.io/content/resources/dev-tools/git-good-1.md

 % git config --global user.email franco@francoposa.io
 ```

+The changes will be saved in the global git config file.

 You may confirm these changes several different ways, including:
 * another call to `git confit --global --list`
-* manually viewing the global git config with `cat`, `less`, or your preferred text editor
+* manually viewing the global git config file with `cat`, `less`, or your preferred text editor
-* opening the global git config with the system default text editor with `git config --global --edit`
+* opening the global git config file with the system default text editor with `git config --global --edit`

-#### Bonus: Set Your Default Branch Name to `main`
+**Bonus: Set Your Default Branch Name to `main`**

 While Git was never intended to have a single "default" branch, usage of Git has largely settled on
 having one branch serve as the master record or source of truth for the state of the repository (or "repo").